Posted on

 Like the Valencia Pro, GP5 features a Magneto base, making it one of GreenPan’s only induction-compatible sets.
 But unique to GP5 is its stay-flat Balance Pro base, which will help the pan perform longer through ongoing heating and cooling.

 Lastly, the GP5 uses GreenPan’s Infinite8 non-stick ceramic.
 This Teflon-free coating was inspired by, and improved upon, Searsmart’s multi-layered coating.
-You gain more “non-stick longevity” with the GP5 than with other ceramic pans.
+You gain more “non-stick longevity” with the GP5 than most other ceramic pans.

-• Includes free pan protectors for stacking your cookware without damage & also silicone utensils.
+• Includes free pan protectors for stacking your pans without damage.

 • The 5mm-thick base is thicker than any other hard-anodized pan I’ve used and browns food surprisingly well for aluminum.

-• Balance Pro base technology paired with Magneto offers the best warp-defense GreenPan has to offer.
+• Balance Pro base technology paired with induction-ready Magneto offers the best warp-defense GreenPan has to offer and total smooth top compatibility.

 • PFAS-free ceramic coating remains safe even if you overheat.